Ilyra Kesswick

 Losing Father, Gaining Freedom

-The final battle with the poltergeist in Goodberry was chaos beyond description, but through it all, Ilyra watched her father become the hero she had always wished he could be.
-When the entity made its killing strike toward her and Linya, Joram threw himself into its path without hesitation, his final words asking for forgiveness she couldn't voice but tried to show through her tears and desperate embrace.
-Holding his hand as life left him, she felt something shift: grief for the father he had become, relief that the fear was ending, guilt for that relief, and a strange sensation like invisible chains breaking.
-As Arties and her companions destroyed the poltergeist, Ilyra realized that for the first time in her memory, she was truly safe, though the cost of that safety would haunt her in different ways.
+The final battle with the poltergeist was chaos, but through it all Ilyra watched her father become the hero she had always wished he could be.
+When the entity made its killing strike toward her and Linya, Joram threw himself into its path without hesitation, his final words asking for forgiveness she could not voice but tried to show through her tears and desperate embrace.
+Holding his hand as life left him she felt something shift: grief for the father he had become, relief that the fear was ending, guilt for that relief, and a strange sensation like invisible chains breaking.
+As Arties and her companions destroyed the poltergeist, Ilyra realized that for the first time in her memory she was truly safe, though the cost of that safety would sit with her in different ways for a long time.

 The Difficult Adjustment

-Arriving at school in Goodberry should have been a fresh start, but the other children proved cruel in ways Ilyra hadn't anticipated, pointing at the "mute girl," making exaggerated gestures, and excluding her from games.
-She would eat her peanut butter sandwiches alone, watching other children play, wondering if she would ever belong anywhere or if silence would always mark her as different.
-The mockery hurt differently than violence had; bruises healed, but the isolation felt like drowning in full view of everyone, invisible in her suffering despite being the center of unwanted attention.
-She began to wonder if her voice was gone forever, if she would always be the strange, broken girl who couldn't do the simplest thing that even babies could manage.
+Arriving at school in Goodberry should have been a fresh start, but the other children proved cruel in ways Ilyra had not anticipated.
+She would eat her peanut butter sandwiches alone and watch other children play, wondering if she would ever belong anywhere or if silence would always mark her as different.
+The mockery hurt differently than violence had.
+Bruises healed, but the isolation felt like drowning in full view of everyone.

 The Orange Knight

-Everything changed when Tingle Geodegazer, the orange catfolk boy with the biggest heart in Goodberry, witnessed children mocking her and planted himself between them and Ilyra with fierce determination.
-His declaration that anyone who had a problem with her would have to go through him might have seemed comical from such a small defender, but his genuine anger and protective stance touched something deep in Ilyra's wounded heart.
-When she shared her peanut butter sandwich with him the next day, and he brought exotic foods from his family's kitchen to share in return, a friendship began that required no words to be profound.
-He never asked her to speak, never made her feel broken, simply accepted her exactly as she was while teaching other children through example that different didn't mean less than.
+Everything changed when Tingle Geodegazer witnessed children mocking her and planted himself between them and Ilyra with a fierce determination that had nothing performative in it.
+He was simply angry, and he was simply not moving, and that was the end of it.
+When she shared her peanut butter sandwich with him the next day and he brought exotic food from his family's kitchen to share in return, a friendship began that required no words to be profound.
+He never asked her to speak.
+He never made her feel broken.
+He simply accepted her exactly as she was, and kept doing so every day after that.
+Ilyra, who had spent years learning to give people nothing, started keeping a dedicated page in every sketchbook for him, which she told herself was just practice.

 Trouble at School

-In the early months of 1304, Ilyra’s quiet world was shaken when Halen Drayt, a newly arrived refugee boy still struggling with the cruelty he once used as armor, began bullying her in class.
-The situation escalated with terrifying speed when Tingle intervened, unleashing a ferocity that nearly ended Halen’s life before Ilyra, in a moment that stunned everyone who knew her, broke her years-long silence to whisper a single plea that stopped Tingle’s killing strike.
-That fragile, breath-soft “Tingle, stop” changed all three children.
-In the weeks that followed, remorse, understanding, and shared healing slowly drew them together, transforming victims and bully into unlikely friends.
-Through it all, Ilyra became a grounding presence for Tingle, bringing a calm to his storming heart that he never realized he needed until she offered it without a word.
+In early 1304, Halen Drayt began bullying her in class.
+The situation escalated with terrifying speed when Tingle intervened, and what followed very nearly ended badly.
+Ilyra, in the only moment since age four that she has chosen to use her voice, whispered a single plea that stopped Tingle's killing strike.
+That breath-soft "Tingle, stop" changed all three children.
+In the weeks that followed, remorse and shared healing slowly drew Halen into their orbit, turning victims and bully into something that eventually became a friendship.
+Through it all Ilyra became a grounding presence for Tingle, bringing a calm to his storming heart that he had not known he needed.
+She has not spoken since that moment.
+She does not regret using her voice then.
+She simply does not need to use it again, not yet, perhaps not for a long time.

 Goals